dangw/react-render-plugin/README.md

   })
 ]
 ```
+`component` is a React component or a require path that exports a react component

+`props` is an object or a require path that exports an object

+`output` is the output file path

 ## An Isomorphic Example
 Here's an example of building an isomorphic static html.
 The default data is passed to the plugin while the react component creates a data island and sets the default props.